What is a Power of Attorney?

 A Power of Attorney is a document that authorizes someone else to act on your behalf.
 This legal agreement is made by one person (called the “Grantor”) allowing another person (called the “Attorney”) to do things with the Grantor’s money, bank accounts, shares, real estate and other assets.

 A General Power of Attorney is used in most day-to-day situations.
 However, an Enduring Power of Attorney is designed to be used if you become mentally or physically incapacitated.
-Read the section below for more details.
+Read the section below for our Power of Attorney FAQs

 Is a General Power of Attorney different from an Enduring Power of Attorney?